server-os/server-image/src/vm/man/vmadmd.8.md

 ## KVM VNC Consoles

-    VMs in a SmartOS system run within zones.
+    VMs in a ServerOS system run within zones.
 The zone in which a VM is running has no network interfaces itself as the vnics for the VM are attached to the qemu process rather than being plumbed in the zone.
 As such there is no way to have the qemu processes VNC listening on a TCP socket in the zone.